 My mom says to me, when I call to complain about my husband’s lack of confidence, “No, no, of COURSE you can do this.
 (Is someone else going to help you?
-Do you have the ergo?
-Do you have puddlejumpers for both of them?
+Do you have the Ergo just in case?
+Do you have Puddle Jumpers for both of them?
 Do you have sunscreen?)”

 Cause clearly, I forgot all the beach stuff.
 You know, for the beach.

-Dear teenaged sir, I do not consider her going hip-high in water while I stand ten feet away to be in the water by herself.
+Dear teenaged sir, I do not consider her going hip-high in water while I stand ten feet away to be in the water to be “by herself.”
 But since you are technically in charge here, I’m gonna have to act all concerned like I didn’t see the error of my ways until just now, and pretend that you didn’t just call me dumb to my face.

 I mean, good grief.
 Give me a BREAK, y’all.
 It’s the beach- NAY, it’s the BAY- there aren’t even any waves!
 I keep these kids alive on the regular.
 I think I can handle two hours on the beach.
 I get it- it seems scary to you.
 You’re worried that you wouldn’t be able to watch both kids at the same time, or that one will get away from me.
 You’re worried about sunburns and shark attacks and whether the kids will get hungry.

 I know the beach with kids seems daunting to you.
 I get that.
 But to me?
 It’s just a Tuesday.
 Watching these kids is literally my full time job.
 Whether we’re at park or an enclosed play area, I’ve gotten pretty darn good at monitoring these kids and keeping track of them on the daily.
 I know what I can do, and what I can’t.